The SaReal Pact

 Evolution of Saree-Do you think that saree has undergone evolution

 Saree is one clothing which is able to evolve and at the same stay with it’s roots.
-From patterns of wearing to wearing it with anything like tank top, bikini, shirt, etc, saree has shown many colors of it and still many more to unfold.
+From patterns of wearing to wearing it with anything like a tank top, bikini, shirt, etc, saree has shown many colours of it and still many more to unfold.

 New generation and their inclination towards sarees

-Sarees are so versatile and thanks to the virtual medium the young generation who are gregarious, more innovative, forward thinking in their ideas the saree has taken a leap forward with fun and quirky creations!
+Sarees are so versatile and thanks to the virtual medium the young generation who are gregarious, more innovative, forward-thinking in their ideas the saree has taken a leap forward with a fun and quirky creations!
 Different websites and blogs have budding youngsters who create style statements with sarees.

 They are peppy, quirky, stylish easy to drape or wrap around.
 Fusion sarees are getting popular among designers as they seem to craft out of their collection lines.
 The blouse makes a huge difference be it a crop-top, T-shirt, or Indo/western blouses!
 These out of the box creations give an instant elevated fashionable look, thus making it Fusion wear.